mikelma/craftium/craftium-docs/creating-envs.md

 ### Environment's Lua script

-Although environments can be manually created by playing in the newly created minetest world, in this example, we will create the environment using a mod (a Lua script).
-Creating minetest mods is outside the scope of this tutorial, but there's an excellent [minetest modding book](https://rubenwardy.com/minetest_modding_book/en/index.html) available, and the Minetest's API [reference](https://api.minetest.net/).
+Although environments can be manually created by playing in the newly created world, in this example, we will create the environment using a mod (a Lua script).
+Creating Luanti mods is outside the scope of this tutorial, but there's an excellent [Luanti's Modding Book](https://rubenwardy.com/minetest_modding_book/en/index.html) available, and the Luanti's API [reference](https://api.luanti.org/).

-Make sure to `cd` into the minetest's installation directory (the original one, not the one modified by craftium), and create a directory inside `mods/` with the name `craftium-builder`.
+Make sure to `cd` into the luanti's installation directory (the original one, not the one modified by craftium), and create a directory inside `mods/` with the name `craftium-builder`.

 Then create the following directory structure inside `mods/craftium-builder` with the specified contents: